John Forrest National Park Improvement Project

 The Park Hub is located to take advantage of the expansive views overlooking Jane Brook and the redeveloped lower terrace, Margaret Forrest Centre, the restored gardens, the Railway Reserve Heritage Trail and the park to the north.

 The Park Hub will be a place where visitors can learn about local Aboriginal history, the history of the park as well as showcase WA’s national park network.

 It will include an interpretation space, food and beverage service where visitors can enjoy a dine-in or takeaway meal or drink, and a function space suitable for a broad range of community and private events.

 Visitors will be able to enter the park via Scenic Drive (one way), or Park Road.
 A new 730m access road off Scenic Drive will connect visitors to the new West Ridge carpark area, west of the Park Hub.

 The careful design sets the parking area into the landscape, moving the majority of the vehicles from the visitor precinct keeping the footprint to a minimum and maximised tree retention, minimising visual impact and ensuring ease of access to trails and park facilities.
 The West Ridge carpark will provide for approximately 275 car and long vehicle bays catering for high visitor numbers experienced in busy periods.

-The bridge will connect the West Ridge carpark to the new Park Hub over Glen Brook.
-The Glen Brook bridge will be an iconic, architecturally designed bridge meeting access for all requirements.
-The bridge will cater for people walking and riding bikes, with reflection points to absorb the spectacular views and interpretive stories while delivering visitors directly into the Park Hub.
+The bridge will connect the West Ridge carpark to the Park Hub over Glen Brook.
+The Glen Brook bridge will be an iconic, architecturally designed bridge meeting 'access for all' requirements.
+The bridge will include reflection points to absorb the spectacular views and interpretive stories while delivering visitors directly into the Park Hub.